-The macaroni I had on hand was a brown rice pasta from the Tinkyada brand.
-It’s a good brand to use in one pot meals if you need or want to use a gluten-free pasta.
+I recommend the Jovial Foods brand of brown rice pasta if you need a gluten-free option.
 It holds up better in preparations like this better than some of the other brands I’ve tried.

 If you are looking for a great regular pasta brand, I really like the Montebello Organic Pasta.
 The texture and taste of their pasta is seriously good.